Ogeon/palette/README.md

  * ...an optimal pixel format.
 The colors are represented by linear 32-bit floats with a mandatory alpha component.
 It's not a compact format.

 You will have to look elsewhere for those features.

+# Contributing

+All sorts of contributions are welcome, no matter how huge or tiny, so take a look at [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines, if you are interested.